sachincse/rag-question-generator/README.md

     ```

 2.  **Install dependencies:**
-    The `numpy<2.0` pin is critical for compatibility.
+    The `numpy<2.0` pin is critical for compatibility with the project's libraries.
     ```bash
     pip install -r requirements.txt
     ```

 3.  **Run the application:**
-    To avoid multiprocessing issues on macOS, run without the `--reload` flag for stability.
+    To avoid potential multiprocessing issues, run without the `--reload` flag for stability.
     ```bash
     python3 -m uvicorn app.main:app
     ```